ryanatkn/corpus-activity-streams/README.md

 ## todo

-- build the parsed ASTs instead of parsing at runtime
 - generate JSON schema for each term (see the in-progress branch [**schema**](https://github.com/ryanatkn/corpus-activity-streams/tree/schema))
   - use JSON schemas to generate types with